YLMstring/Prestige-Plus/README.md

 - Fix the bug(?) that you can't skip selections.
 - Fix the bug that Drunken Technique: Firewater Breath doesn't deal any damage when saved.
 - Fix the bug that activate abilities are effectively missing the last charge.
+- Fix the bug that Ghost Druidess gets herself stuck trying to cast an invalid spell.
+- Fix the bug that stat damage can't kill you for some reason.
+- Add a null check to SavingThrowBonusAgainstDescriptor.
 ## Mod Combo

 ### [Character Options+](https://github.com/WittleWolfie/CharacterOptionsPlus)